-These crispy, chocolaty Pretzel Snowmen come together with just a touch of frosting and a little imagination.
+These crispy, chocolaty pretzel snowmen come together with just a touch of frosting and a little imagination.
 Do you want to build a snowman?
 Well, you don’t have to wait on the white stuff to fall from the sky!

 Pretzel Snowmen are light and crispy, chocolatey, and just the right combination of salty and sweet to eat a few without ruining your dinner (though it can be done if you’re up for the challenge).